sagemath/trac_to_gh/Issue 3316.md

 # Issue 3316: Fix a bug and improve documentation in jordan_form

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3316

 Original creator: pdenapo